run-ai/docs/docs/Researcher/Walkthroughs/Walkthrough-Running-Distributed-Training.md

 Getting Distributed Training to work is more complex than multi-GPU training as it requires syncing of data and timing between the different workers.
 However, it is often a necessity when multi-GPU training no longer applies; typically when you require more GPUs than exist on a single node.
 There are a number of Deep Learning frameworks that support Distributed Training.
 Horovod (<https://eng.uber.com/horovod/>) is a good example.

 Run:AI provides the ability to run, manage, and view Distributed Training workloads.
-The following is a walkthrough of such a scenario.
+The following is a walk-through of such a scenario.

 ## Prerequisites&nbsp;

-To complete this walkthrough you must have:
+To complete this walk-through you must have:

 *   Run:AI software is installed on your Kubernetes cluster.
 See: [Installing Run:AI on an on-premise Kubernetes Cluster](../../Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md)
 *   Run:AI CLI installed on your machine.
 See: [Installing the Run:AI Command Line Interface](../../Administrator/Researcher-Setup/Installing-the-Run-AI-Command-Line-Interface.md)

-## Step by Step Walkthrough
+## Step by Step Walk-through

 ### Setup